-Insert the two SPDT slide switches into the five pads between the "Test" and "Thru" silkscreens, on the Input side of the board.
+Insert two of the SPDT slide switches into the five pads between the "Test" and "Thru" silkscreens, on the Input side of the board.
+(We'll use the third SPDT switch later.)
+These switches have evenly spaced pins.
 The orientation of the switch doesn't matter.
 Solder the switches on the Output side of the board.